ImperialCollegeLondon/pyrealm/source/pmodel/c3c4model.md

 ## Step 3: Account for shading by C3 trees

-The fraction of C4 plants can be reduced below expectations from GPP by shading from C3 trees.
-In this step, a statistical model is used to predict the proportion of GPP expected from C3 trees ($h$) and this is used to discount $F_4 = F_4 (1-h)$.
+The fraction of C4 plants can be reduced below expectations simply from relative GPP advantage by shading from C3 trees.
+A statistical model is used to predict the proportion of GPP expected from C3 trees ($h$) and this is used to discount
+$F_4 = F_4 (1-h)$.

 The plot below shows how $h$ varies with the expected GPP from C3 plants alone.
 The dashed line shows the C3 GPP estimate above which canopy closure leads to